-What Is a Certified Pre-Owned Vehicle?By Caitlin in Auto
+What Is a Certified Pre-Owned Vehicle?By Bryan in Auto

 There are a few reasons why someone would choose to buy a certified pre-owned vehicle rather than a regular used car or a brand new one.
 It could be that they’re looking to sell, trade-in, or scrap their old car.
 Maybe they’re just in the market for a later model of the same make, or are seeking a nicer, more expensive model for business purposes.
 Then again, it might be because a brand new car is just too pricey and doesn’t have the right financing or leasing options to suit their needs.